 end

--- Manage existing trades: adjust delta based on day and check exits
+-- Iterate over open trades and Manage: adjust delta based on day and check exits

 for _, trade in portfolio:trades() do